 Hello!
-Today I wanted to share with you how to make a cupcake-cake!
+Today I wanted to share with you how to make a dinosaur cupcake-cake!
 There are lots of things to love about cupcake-cakes…but my favorite is that you get the look of a carved cake without the stress of, well…carving!
-Step away from that serrated knife–cupcakes and icing are all that you need…

 Use a dot of frosting on the bottom of each cupcake (or at least the ones along the outer edge) so that Dino won’t run away!
 The smaller the space between your cupcakes, the better.

 Next, we work on the spikes!
-There are many possible variations–including fruit roll up cut-outs or fondant–but I’m going with melted white chocolate bark (or candy melts).
-I tinted mine red with coloring powder–but you can also use candy coloring.
-You can also buy pre-colored candy melts.
+There are many possible variations–including fruit roll up cut-outs or fondant–but I’m going with melted white chocolate bark (or candy melts), which I melted in small increments in the microwave.

 Use a knife to form your spikes–this will make it easier for you to break them apart nice and clean.
 Pop into the freezer for five minutes, or until chocolate has hardened.